Bluemangoo/Pingpong/README.md

 Rewrite syntax is similar to [Nginx](https://nginx.org/r/rewrite), but here you provide a list of rewrite pattern.

 Matching is after decoding the text encoded in the “%XX” form.
+Rewrite up to 10 times.

 Syntax: `rewrite-regex URI [flag]`.